Author Archives: Tom Fuerst

 You see, if we read the Bible from this other perspective, it may say radically different things to us.
 Sure, they won’t necessarily by the typical things you find in a Beth Moore devotional, but they might be the very things that save the soul by bringing about the fruits of repentance, holy love for God, and holy love for neighbor.

-Tom Fuerst ~ The Curse of Wisdom
+The Curse of Wisdom by Tom Fuerst

 I became a Christian just before my junior year of high school.
 Almost immediately I had an overwhelming desire to read and know the Bible from cover to cover.
 Not knowing any better, I started in Genesis and decided to read straight through.
 It was a long, difficult journey, but after a few months I trudged through the Old Testament, admittedly wandering for quite a while in the deserts of the major and minor prophets.